YureiNox/kali-repo-installer/README.md

 # kali-repo-installer
 install kali apt repo on ubuntu or llinux distro

+# ONLY TESTED ON UBUNT SO BE CAREFUL

 pretty simple:

 download zip or git clone and extract.
 Navigate into the folder and: